alvinlui99/alvinlui99/Algo Trading/Algo Trade with Cursor/README.md

 # Algorithmic Trading System

-A robust algorithmic trading system that combines technical analysis, portfolio optimization, and risk management for cryptocurrency futures trading on Binance.
+A robust algorithmic trading system that combines technical analysis, statistical arbitrage, and machine learning for cryptocurrency futures trading on Binance.

 ## Features